 A Maryland dental bridge uses a metal or porcelain frame with a fake tooth in front, often with a wing or two, which attaches to the neighbouring natural teeth.
 Maryland bridges have many benefits; they are conservative and low-risk.
-They are also durable due to the composite resin used and their ability to attach to natural teeth.
+They are also durable due to the composite resin’s ability to attach to natural teeth.
 These bridges appear very realistic and can be a permanent option.

 One downside of Maryland dental bridges is that it’s difficult for the fake teeth to match the size of the gap left behind.
 The dentist may need to cut the sides of the adjacent teeth during fitting.
 These types of teeth are also the most expensive.
 These bridges are not standard nowadays due to concerns about aspirating the prosthetic used.
 They can replace anterior teeth, although they have also helped in posterior locations in a few cases.

 Cantilever Dental Bridges

 These dental bridges are similar to traditional options, but the only difference is that they have just one supporting anchor.
-They are a perfect solution where there is only one natural tooth to use as an abutment, such as at the last molar.
+They are a perfect solution with only one natural tooth to use as an abutment, such as at the last molar.
 Cantilever bridges have similar advantages and disadvantages as traditional bridges, but the support of only one tooth means the supporting tooth may fracture or loosen over time.

 These dental bridges are useful where multiple teeth are missing in a row or throughout the mouth.
 As the name implies, dental implants secure the bridges.
 You will receive one implant for each missing tooth, and the bridge attaches to those implants.
-If this is not possible, the dentist can use just two implants to secure the whole replacement.
+The dentist can use just two implants to secure the replacement if this is impossible.
 The advantage of implant-supported bridges is that they are more affordable.